hagelstam/dotfiles/README.md

 # Dotfiles

-Configs for the tools I use.
+Configurations for the tools I use.

 ## Dependencies